Chango (company)

-Chango Inc was a Toronto-based online marketing company with a focus on search retargeting and programmatic marketing.
-The company was founded in 2008, acquired by Rubicon Project in 2015 for $122 million, and closed down in 2017.
+Chango, Inc. was a Canadian-based, online marketing company founded in 2008, focusing on search retargeting and programmatic marketing.
+It was acquired by Rubicon Project in 2015 for $122 million, but it was shut down in 2017.

 History

-The company was founded in Toronto by Chris Sukornyk along with Mazdak Rezvan and Dax Hamman.
-In 2012, Chango appointed Paul McIntyre to lead its Platform Solutions group and hired Keith Lorizio as chief revenue officer.
-Chango was recognized in Deloitte's Technology Fast 50 program and was ranked first overall in Canada with a growth rate of 69,800%.
+The company was founded in Toronto, by Chris Sukornyk along with Mazdak Rezvan and Dax Hamman.
+In 2012, it appointed Paul McIntyre to lead its Platform Solutions group and hired Keith Lorizio as chief revenue officer.
+Chango was recognized in Deloitte's Technology Fast 50 program in 2014, ranking first overall in Canada with a growth rate of 69,800%.

-Rubicon shut down Chango in 2017 stating that the company did not meet performance expectations.
+In 2017, Rubicon shut down Chango, stating that the company did not meet performance expectations.

 Funding

 In June 2010, Chango raised $1.4 million in Series A funding from investors including Metamorphic Ventures, iNovia Capital and Extreme Venture Partners.
 The company secured a second round of funding in February 2011, followed by a third round of $12 million in funding in November 2012.